 Nothing from the store front or the name of the business would blatantly give off that the restaurant is a yakitori-ya, but once inside you’ll find chopsticks, Japanese based condiments, and a counter with an open kitchen like many yakitori-ya in Japan (a noren might be a good finishing touch).

 Going into an Indian restaurant, I never know what you’re supposed to do with some of the sauces such as “mint chutney” or even knowing that it’s called “mint chutney,” or if it has mint in it (it does), or what a chutney is!?
 Whatever it is, I put it on my tandoori chicken, but I wasn’t sure if you’re supposed to do that till I asked my Indian friend which he says “no because the chicken is coated in masala.”
-Not like you can’t use it on anything you damn well please, but some sauces and seasonings that go better with some types of meats than others, so here are my suggestions:
+Not like you can’t use it on anything you damn well please, but some sauces and seasonings go better with some types of meats than others, so here are my suggestions:

 - Red stuff aka “ume,” plum (more like an apricot): recommended for pork (delicious on pork belly), or even possibly chicken like the chicken meatballs since it’ll compliment the “shiso” (Perilla leaf) in the meatball.

 - White stuff grated ninniku: Love garlic, but the only thing I could think of is the chicken possibly, maybe the chicken thighs.

 - Green stuff yuzu kosho: is great with a lot of things like pork, chicken, and seafood like scallops.
-This condiment, if it were to be marketed to the mainstream market correctly, it’d probably be up there with upwards the popularity of Sriracha sauce.
+This condiment, if it were to be marketed to the mainstream market correctly, it’d probably be up there with the popularity of Sriracha sauce.

 - The tray: I don’t think I tasted it, but it must be their “tare” which is basically a teriyaki sauce – you know what to with this (put it on everything like you already do).